sablikj/librar-ist/README.md

 ## Mandatory features
 ### TODO
-* **(Book detail)** A button to enable/ disable notifications of when the book becomes available in one of the user’s favorite libraries
 * **(Book detail)**	A list of libraries where the book is available indicating how far away they are and sorted by this distance
 * **(Book detail)**	Tapping a library brings up its information panel
 * **(Search tab)** The book search screen allows users to see the full list of books ever donated to any library managed from within the App and to filter it down with a text search